-To register your SDWS, fill out the Small Drinking Water System Identification form and either fax or mail the completed form to Hastings Prince Edward Public Health (HPEPH).
+To register your SDWS, fill out the Small Drinking Water System Identification form, attach a copy to the Small Drinking Water System Application* and submit to Hastings Prince Edward Public Health (HPEPH).

-Before re-opening a seasonal SDWS, a Notice to Re-Open a Small Drinking Water System form must be completed and submitted to HPEPH by the owner/operator.
+Before re-opening a seasonal SDWS, a Small Drinking Water System Reopening Notification* must be completed and submitted to HPEPH by the owner/operator.

 Testing Your Water Supply

 To test the drinking water from your SDWS, first complete the Small Drinking Water System Laboratory Services Notification (LSN) form.
 This form must be faxed or mailed to HPEPH prior to submitting your drinking water samples to the laboratory of your choice.

 The frequency, number, and type of tests that may be required for your SDWS will be outlined in the customized directive that is issued for your SDWS by a Public Health Inspector.

 SDWS owners/operators are required to immediately report any adverse observation or adverse test result to HPEPH in person, by phone, or through the after-hours on-call system (613-966-5500 or 1-800-267-2803).
 A follow-up notice must be sent to Healthy Environments using the Notice of Adverse Test Results and Issue Resolution form (within 24 hours).

 Public Health offers a free training course for SDWS owners/operators.
 See our SDWS class page for more information.